What is a Traffic Technician?

 - Traffic Engineering Technician

 There were about 6,600 jobs for Traffic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Traffic Technician by 2026.
-There will be an estimated 800 positions for Traffic Technician per year.
+The BLS estimates 800 yearly job openings in this field.

 The states with the most job growth for Traffic Technician are North Dakota, Arkansas, and Kentucky.
 Watch out if you plan on working in South Carolina, Pennsylvania, or New Jersey.
 These states have the worst job growth for this type of profession.